near/nearup/README.md

 **This is recommended for running on servers**

-Currently, officially compiled binaries are available for Linux.
-You can start your node with,
+You can start your node with:

 ```
 nearup run betanet